 Cream cheese frosting:

-- Preheat oven to 325 degrees F. Generously butter a square 8-inch pan.
-Or line it with parchment with an overhang and spray with oil.
+- Preheat the oven to 325 degrees F. Generously butter a square 8-inch pan.
+Or line it with parchment with an overhang and grease the parchment paper.

 - In a large bowl, whisk together the eggs, oil, and stevia until combined.

 - Mix in the almond flour, using a rubber spatula, and then a hand whisk.
 Whisk until completely smooth.

 - Whisk in the cinnamon, allspice, kosher salt, and baking powder.

 - Transfer the batter to the prepared pan, smoothing it out with a rubber spatula.
 Bake the cake until puffed and fragrant and a toothpick inserted in its center comes out clean, about 25 minutes.

 - Cool the cake in the pan on a cooling rack until completely cool, about 1 hour.